 If you are a D&A Partner (an organisation that works with D&A), or an employee of a Partner, then we may store your name, email address, and other contact information.

 If you are a D&A Learner (someone who receives D&A support) then we might store your name, email address, and other contact information.
 We might also store your home address.
 If you have given us consent, then we might also collect and store information about you given to us by a funding body, university, workplace, or any DSA or AtW body.
 This could include information about your health and disabilities.
 At D&A we work with you to create Individual Learning Reviews (ILRs) that are documents that describe your journey with us.
 ILRs might contain personal data, including your name and possibly sensitive personal data that you might choose to share with us (e.g. if you have been diagnosed with a disability).

 If you leave feedback, book a consultation or send us a message via our website then we might collect and store your name, email address, and telephone number, alongside the feedback/message you send to us.

-If you sign a D&A Trainer’s timesheet then we might collect and store your name and your signature, alongside information on the training we provided you.
+If you sign a D&A Support Workers’s timesheet then we might collect and store your name and your signature, alongside information on the training we provided you.